bayoub03/Master-Thesis-Implementation/README.md

 The repository also enhances the AntiVirus Evasion Tool (AVET) with several notable improvements:

-- Introduction of a script to build a **stageless** Meterpreter for performing a shellcode injections.
+- Introduction of a script to build a **stageless** Meterpreter performing a shellcode injection.
 - Development of a shellcode injection method that identifies the **target process by name**, automatically determining the PID.
 This approach is more suitable for Red Teaming scenarios than the original AVET method, which required a *PID to be specified at the command line*.
-- Addition of an advanced shellcode injection technique that uses **dynamic API loading**.
+- Addition of a shellcode injection technique that uses **dynamic API loading**.
-- Implementation of a version that use **dynamic loading of NTAPIs**.
+- Implementation of an advanced version that uses **dynamic loading of NTAPIs**.
-- Addition of two versions that uses **direct syscall** using Syswhisper2 (compatible with MinGW) and Syswhisper3.
+- Addition of two versions that uses **direct syscall** using Syswhisper2 and Syswhisper3 (both are compatible with MinGW which is used by AVET).
 - Fixed a bug in the `static_from_here` function.
 Previously, this function included and called `static_from_file`.
 However, due to the use of `#pragma once`, macros defined specifically for `static_from_here` were not available in the scope of `static_from_file` if `static_from_file` was included before its invocation by `static_from_here`.

-- A basic XOR custom encryption has been added to bypass static detection since the encryption performed by AVET are flagged by AV softwares.
+- A basic custom encryption using arithmetic operations has been added to bypass static detection since the encryption performed by AVET, including a basic XOR, are flagged by AV softwares (Tested against Windows Defender).

-Furthermore, the repository includes a custom xor encoder designed to enhance evasion capabilities, addressing the limitations of the existing AVET encoder that fails to hide the payload and the msfvenom encoder against AVs statically.

 ## Author